Stochastic Dynamics for Video Infilling: Introduction

 \section{Introduction}

-Video temporal enhancement is generally achieved by synthesizing frames between every two consecutive frames of a video.
-To our best knowledge, most studies \cite{meyer2018phasenet,jiang2017super} focus on interpolating videos with frame rate above 20 fps.
-The intervals between frames of these videos are short-term and suitable for interpolation methods.
-Instead, our study focuses on the \textbf{long-term interval infilling} for videos with frame rate under 3 fps.
-The applications of the study could be applied on low frame rate videos recorded by any camera with limited memory, storage, network bandwidth or low power supply (e.g., outdoor surveillance devices and webcam with an unstable network).
+Video temporal enhancement is generally achieved by synthesizing frames between every two consecutive frames in a video.
+Recently, most studies \cite{meyer2018phasenet,jiang2017super} focus on interpolating videos with frame rate above 20 fps.
+The between-frame intervals of these videos are short-term and the consecutive frames only have limited variations.
+Instead, our study focuses on the \textbf{long-term interval infilling} for videos with frame rate under 2 fps.
+This study can be applied on recovering low frame rate videos recorded by any camera with limited memory, storage, network bandwidth or low power supply (e.g., outdoor surveillance devices and webcam with an unstable network).

-In Figure \ref{fig:problem_formulation}, conditioned on frame 7 and 8, the interpolation for a short-term interval generates transitional frames containing similar content.
-However, infill a long-term interval (from frame 8 to 12) with a synthesizing sequence requires to generate motion dynamics and varying content.
+The difference between video interpolation and video infilling is shown in Figure \ref{fig:problem_formulation}.
+Conditioned on frame 7 and 8, video interpolation generates transitional frames containing similar content for short intervals.
+However, video infilling generates frames in a long-term interval (from frame 8 to 12) and requires the model to produce varying content.
+At each timestamp, the model needs to sample a plausible dynamic sequence out of many possible movements.

 Figure \ref{fig:stochasticity} illustrates the stochastic nature of the long-term intermediate sequence.
-We observe the following two phenomena: (1) Compared with scenario 1, since both the interval length and the difference between the two reference frames are larger, the uncertainties and randomness in the long-term interval is greater.
-(2) Taken frame 5 and 9 as references, both candidate motions in sequence 6 to 8 are possible.
-If we also add frame 1 and 13 as references, only motion 2 (the green trajectory) is plausible.
-Consequently, utilizing long-term information (frame 1 and 13 in Figure \ref{fig:stochasticity}) can benefit the dynamics inference by eliminating uncertainties.
+We observe the following two phenomena: (1) Compared with Scenario 1, since both the interval length and the difference between the two reference frames are larger, the uncertainties in the long-term interval (Scenario 2) are greater.
+(2) Taken frame 5 and 9 as references, both the red and the green motions between frame 5 and 9 are plausible.
+If we also add frame 1 and 13 as references, only the green motion is plausible.
+Consequently, utilizing long-term information (frame 1 and 13 in Figure \ref{fig:stochasticity}) can benefit the dynamics inference and eliminate the uncertainties.
+Given start and end frames of a long-term interval in a video, we introduce stochastic dynamic video infilling (SDVI) framework to generate intermediate frames which contain varying content and transform smoothly from the start frame to the end frame.